skayutkin29/CustomerDirectory/README.md

+# How to Start

-- backend started by running these commands from main directory:
+backend started by running these commands from main directory:

-cd directory-backend
+- cd directory-backend
-npm install
+- npm install
-npm run dev
+- npm run dev

-- frontend started by running these commands from main directory (in another terminal):
+frontend started by running these commands from main directory (in another terminal):

-cd directory-frontend
+- cd directory-frontend
-npm install
+- npm install
-npm start
+- npm start

-- this should automatically open the main page of functionality but if it doesn't automatically open, go to your browser and enter "localhost:3000" in the address bar.
+this should automatically open the main page of functionality but if it doesn't automatically open, go to your browser and enter "localhost:3000" in the address bar.